Can Cats Have Down Syndrome? The Lowdown on Feline DS

 The irregularity in chromosome count gives people with Down syndrome some distinct physical features, like slanted eyes, a short neck, abnormal outer ears, a small chin but large tongue, and a single crease on the palm.
 These are only some of the most common physical features – note that not every case develops these distinct physical traits.

 People who have Down syndrome also have higher health risks than those who do not suffer from the chromosomal anomaly.
-Some of the health problems associated to Down syndrome include impaired vision, heart diseases, gastrointestinal problems, and an increased potential of infertility.
+Some of the health problems associated with Down syndrome include impaired vision, heart diseases, gastrointestinal problems, and an increased potential of infertility.

 Do you think that your cat has down syndrome?

-Cats who are said to suffer from feline Down syndrome have wide-set and round eyes compared to the closer-set and slightly slanted eyes normally associated to felines.
+Cats who are said to suffer from feline Down syndrome have wide-set and round eyes compared to the closer-set and slightly slanted eyes normally associated with felines.
 Instead of pointy and alert-looking ears, they have stunted ears that may appear droopy.
 Their noses, instead of appearing gracefully pointed, looks upturned and button-like.
 Their faces' shape may also appear slightly off.

 Felines who are diagnosed with Down syndrome also behave abnormally compared to other cats.
 Cats are known to be very agile and graceful but the ones who have Down syndrome move pretty clumsily and wobbly.
 They have bad coordination and may bump and fall constantly.
 They also develop weird habits like sitting or meowing differently.